vinodvsnp/windows2mac/README.md

  - In case it is a pkg file, double click on the file.
 It will launch an installer and guide you through the installation.
 In some cases it will ask for admin privileges by popping a system window that takes a username with admin privilege and password.
 Supply the user/ password with admin privilege only if you trust this app to use the privilege properly

+## Command Line console
+- In Mac "terminal" is the equivalent of "command window" of Windows
+- Use the Spotlight search to find and launch a Terminal
+- This is equivalent to a bash unix shell
+- When you are in a terminal and want to open another terminal window, click command-N

+## Task Manager & Performance Monitor
+- In Mac "Activity Monitor" does the task manager + performance monitor responsibilities
+- Use the Spotlight search to find and launch "Activity Monitor"
+- In the task list, you can choose a task and then use the menu items and tool bar to do actions such as see info on the process, stop the process, kill the process (x mark icon) and so on.
+Once you click on the X icon, it will ask if it needs to stop (quit) or kill (force quit)